 If you have curly, textured hair, then a fade can help accentuate your look.
-For longer curls on top and for black hair, this is an expert cut that requires a drop fade that follows the flow of your hairline and gradually blends into your curls.
+For longer curls on top and black hair, this expert cut requires a drop fade that follows the flow of your hairline and gradually blends into your curls.

 13. Skin Fade with Textured Crop

 This fade is created by shaving all the way down to the skin.
 While this is a stylish look for some, it can be bold for those who want to stand out.

 If you like this look, you can soften the bald skin look with a textured crop on the top of your head.
 This texture balances out the smooth fade up from the bare skin.

 For decades, the pompadour has been the go to style for artists and unique individuals who wanted an ultra-modern, stylish design.

 With a fade, you get the pompadour with a fresh update.
 This includes a skin fade on the side and back.
 The result is a sleek appearance with a “puffed up” pomp on top.
 This part can be messy or slicked back.

 For those who are lucky enough to have a talented barber, you can request a design within the fade to accentuate the precision and exact detail.
 The design is then shaved into the fade.